Did They Think We Wouldn’t Notice?

 But summarizing is not the same as cropping out the portions of the record that introduce contradiction, uncertainty, or context—especially where those “messy” details are exactly what a factfinder would need to evaluate credibility and meaning.

 Ellipses are powerful because they’re quiet.
 A reader sees quotation marks and assumes fidelity.
-Most people do not pause to ask: What was removed—and what did it do to the meaning?
+Most people do not pause to ask:

 When important facts are omitted, the order can read like a clean narrative not because the record is clean, but because the complexity has been edited away.